-While cutting food waste at the production level is the most important step, reducing food waste at the consumer level is also critical because it accounts for about half of all food waste, and once food has reached the consumer, emissions from production, processing, packaging, and shipping are baked into the product.
+Cutting meat waste on the farm and at the factory are the most important steps, but reducing it at restaurants and at home is also critical because combined, they account for around one-third of the problem in North America.
+And once food has reached the consumer, emissions from production, processing, packaging, and shipping are baked into the product.

 So how can you waste less meat and other animal products?
 Understand when your food will actually go bad, use your freezer liberally, and plan ahead.

-“A lot of people think their food is bad when it’s actually still perfectly good to eat,” Dana Gunders, executive director of food waste nonprofit ReFED, told me.
+“A lot of people think their food is bad when it’s actually still perfectly good to eat,” said Gunders.
 “The dates on food are really an indicator of when something is of top quality or it’s freshest, but they’re not telling you the food is bad or that you can’t eat it.”

 Her general rule of thumb?
 “If it looks fine, smells fine, and tastes fine, it’s okay to eat.”
 She encourages readers to visit SaveTheFood.com, a consumer guide from environmental nonprofit Natural Resources Defense Council, for more information.
-(I also recommend this backgrounder by Vox’s Alissa Wilkinson on sell-by and best-by dates.)
+(I also recommend this backgrounder on sell-by and best-by dates.)

 Can’t eat it soon?
 Put it in the freezer.
 “Freezers are a magic pause button,” Gunders said.